temizkanekin/offers-app/readme.md

 - Passwords in the app is saved to the db with hashes. _werkzeug.security_ is used to generate_password_hash method.
 - The app has stock management feature (Currently users can not add/remove products).
 - Bootstrap is used to styling the app.
+- The app has own logger in the back end.